 What's Driving the Business Class Discounts?

-Airline competition has been fantastic for travellers to Europe and North America (the competition that Hawaiian Airlines brings to the Hawaii route also deserves special mention).
+Airline competition has been fantastic for travellers to Europe and North America (the competition that Hawaiian Airlines brings to the Auckland to Honolulu route deserves special mention).
 Interestingly, rather than true "low cost carriers" driving prices down, the discounts are primarily being driven by competition between existing carrier and new carriers trying to break into the New Zealand market.

-Qatar Airlines for example has an award winning Business Class and currently offers one of the cheapest Business Class deals to Europe.
+Qatar Airlines for example has an award winning Business Class and in 2017 when it arrived on the scene offered one of the cheapest Business Class deals to Europe.

 Sometimes you are Just Getting a Good Deal

-In our blog When is the Best Time to Book a 2018 Business Class airfare to Europe we covered how airlines "reset" discounted Business and First Class airfares at the start of the Europe Earlybird season and gradually increase the prices as high season in Europe approaches.
+In our blog Plan Ahead for Discounts on Business Class Flights to the UK & Europe we covered how airlines "reset" discounted Business and First Class airfares at the start of the Europe Earlybird season and gradually increase the prices as high season in Europe approaches (and the advent of rolling specials).

 Is the Food Consistently Good in Business Class?